 I look for prospective Ph.D. students who have demonstrated an aptitude for and commitment to conservation and research.
 Almost all of my past Ph.D. students completed Master’s degrees before entering the Ph.D. program; I rarely accept a student without some training at the graduate level.
 I look for mature students who already have a clear idea of their research and conservation interests when they enter the program.
 Finally, I am interested in students whose interests, skills and outlook mesh well with our existing program in marine conservation ecology.

 I will expect you to work hard, be devoted to research, committed to making a difference in conservation and to have fun.
 I will also expect you to be a good lab citizen.
 We have a very collaborative and supportive lab group which provides many opportunities for teaching, conservation and field work outside your dissertation research.
+Our lab group developed a framework of expectations for communication, scholarship, and lab citizenship, and I encourage you to view it here to ensure our priorities and values are aligned.

 Applications to both Ph.D. programs are administered through the Duke Graduate School.
 The application is fully electronic and the deadline is December 8th.